felixle236/node-core/README.md

 ## Generate Module

 - This feature is very useful.
 It helps developers to reduce a part of development time.
-- Create `Product` module, you can try: `npm run generate:module Product Api#Web`.
+- Create `Product` module, you can try: `npm run generate:module Product`.
 It will generate entity, schema, repository, usecase, controller,....There are some expose types of the API such as `web`, `mobile`, `internal`, `external`.
-For another example: `npm run generate:module Product Api#Mobile`.
+For another example: `npm run generate:module Product` or define expose api folder: `npm run generate:module Product Api#Mobile`, `Api#Web` param will be added as default.
-- Create sub module as `ProductCategory` into `Product` module: `npm run generate:module Product#ProductCategory Api#Web`.
+- Create sub module as `ProductCategory` into `Product` module: `npm run generate:module Product#ProductCategory`.
 It will generate entity, schema, repository, usecase, controller,...into `Product` module (`product` folders).
 - Create `FindProductByCategory` usecase: `npm run generate:usecase Product Find#FindProductByCategory`.
 It will generate that usecase only.
 We have 5 method templates: `Find`, `Get`, `Create`, `Update`, `Delete`.
 - Create `CreateProductCategoryByOwner` usecase for sub-module `ProductCategory` into `Product` module: `npm run generate:usecase Product#ProductCategory Create#CreateProductCategoryByOwner`.